Categories: Treating Well Water

 The Environmental Protection Agency (EPA) has set the maximum contaminant level (MCL) for nitrate in drinking water at 10 milligrams per liter (mg/L) or parts per million (ppm), measured as nitrogen.

 Nitrate in well water is a concern due to its potential health impacts, especially on infants and pregnant women.
-Nitrates are nitrogen-oxygen chemical units which combine with various organic and inorganic compounds.
+Nitrates are nitrogen-oxygen chemical units that combine with various organic and inorganic compounds.
 Once in the water supply, nitrates are highly soluble and difficult to remove.
 The primary sources of nitrate contamination in groundwater include fertilizers, septic systems, animal feedlots, industrial waste, and decaying organic matter.

 Consuming water with nitrate levels above this limit can lead to methemoglobinemia, or “blue baby syndrome,” a condition that reduces the blood's ability to carry oxygen.
 This condition is particularly dangerous for infants under six months old, causing serious illness or even death.
 There is also evidence to suggest that high nitrate levels may increase the risk of certain cancers and other health issues in adults.